-The completed practice must meet the NRCS Standards and Specifications for Waste Storage Facility (313), Waste Treatment Lagoon (359), Critical Area Planting (342), Vegetation Establishment, Herbaceous Seeding (723), Roofs and Covers (367), Pumping Plant (533), Nutrient Management (590) and Heavy Use Area Protection (561) contained in the Field Office Technical Guide.
+The completed practice must meet the NRCS Standards and Specifications for Waste Storage Facility (313), Waste Treatment Lagoon (359), Critical Area Planting (342), Roofs and Covers (367), Pumping Plant (533), Nutrient Management (590) and Heavy Use Area Protection (561) contained in the Field Office Technical Guide.

 - 1. The intent of this practice is to store animal waste.
 Therefore, a signed "N312 Operation and Maintenance Statement" must be completed prior to the contract's board approval.
 Only contracts for lagoons are exempt from this requirement. - 2.
 All nutrients applied must be in accordance to the Nutrient Management (590) standard.
 A Comprehensive Nutrient Management Plan (CNMP) must be completed and signed by the producer prior to developing a contract for an N312 practice. - 3.
-Design plans must be scanned into MoSWIMS as a document type of "Design Plans" prior to submission for contract approval.

-- a.
-75% cost-share for:

-- 1) Flush tanks.

-- 2) Conveyance of waste to treatment area (such as reception tank, gutter, or storage tank).

-- 3) Solids separator.

-- 4) Solids separation basin.

-- 5) Solids storage area, including roof.

-- 6) Waste storage pond and/or lagoon.

-- 7) Pit storage and underground collection associated with farrowing, growing, gestation, feeding, finishing, or nursery buildings.
+Design plans must be scanned into MoSWIMS as a document type of "Design Plans" prior to submission for contract approval. - 4.
+Cost-share is authorized for: - a.
+75% cost-share for: - 1) Flush tanks. - 2) Conveyance of waste to treatment area (such as reception tank, gutter, or storage tank). - 3) Solids separator. - 4) Solids separation basin. - 5) Solids storage area, including roof. - 6) Waste storage pond and/or lagoon. - 7) Pit storage and underground collection associated with farrowing, growing, gestation, feeding, finishing, or nursery buildings. - b.

-- b.
 Critical Area Seeding.
-Permanent vegetative cover based on the critical area seeding components.
+Permanent vegetative cover based on the critical area seeding components. - c.

-c.
 An incentive of \$2,000 to help defray the cost of the development of a CNMP by an approved Technical Service Provider.
 There is no incentive payment for development of a CNMP without following through with an animal waste system practice.
 The incentive payment will be made when a cooperator receives a state cost-share payment for the completed animal waste management practice.
 The incentive payment will be included in the total cost-share dollars received and applied to the maximum for the practice.

 - a.
 Permitted animal waste systems, under the conditions listed in Section V, subsection K. - b.
 System elements utilized for anything other than treatment, storage, and collection of animal waste. - c.
 Any components of the animal waste system above the minimum and necessary for the number of animal units at the time of application. - d.
 Irrigation systems, spreading equipment, or field application components. - e.
 Slatted floors. - f.
-Costs incurred to develop or implement a comprehensive nutrient management plan. - g.
 Mobile agitation, pumping, and related equipment.

-- 1. Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
-Not to exceed \$50,000 per cooperator.
+- 1. Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+Not to exceed a lifetime maximum of \$100,000 per cooperator.